alphagov/transition-config/README.md

 * `New Url` — the destination Url for a 301
 * `Status` — 301 for a redirect, 410 for a page which is being deprecated
 * `Suggested Link` — an optional suggested link for the 410 page
-* `Archive Link` — an alternative link to The National Archives for the 410 page
+* `Archive Link` — an optional alternative link to The National Archives for the 410 page

 During development, mappings are usually generated from spreadsheets, or using scripts.
 Once live they are maintained in this repository.